Edward Phelips (speaker): Parliamentary convention

 It was under Phelips that the "1604 rule" was established: a parliamentary convention that "no motion can be put by the Government to the Commons twice in the same parliamentary session if the wording is exactly or substantially the same."
-The rule was invoked 12 times between 1604–1920; and was also invoked in 2019 in relation to the Brexit withdrawal agreement.
+The rule was invoked 12 times between 1604 and 1920; and was also invoked in 2019 in relation to the Brexit withdrawal agreement.